alannix-lw/aws-cdk-lacework/README.md

 ## Deploy

-Run `cdk deploy`.
+Run `cdk deploy --parameters externalId=<XXXXXXX>`.
 This will deploy / redeploy your Stack to your AWS Account.

 After the deployment you will see the External ID, IAM Role ARN, and SQS Queue URL - these are needed to then add the integration to Lacework.